Everything You Want To Know About Teaching English As A Second Language

 Still rather closed off from the rest of the world, but striving to make a mark on it as a unified, powerful and proud nation, in South Korea they need English.
 In order to succeed at the level and speed that they deem necessary, learning English is essential.
 In order to get their children the education that will help them to work in the unbelievably competitive job market, learning English is a requirement.

-Teaching English has become a fast paced, competitive multi-million dollar business.
+Teaching English has become a fast-paced, competitive multi-million-dollar business.
 Schools open, expand, and fold, new teachers are being moved in and out and the more bums in the seats, the fancier suits the principal can wear.
 Before anything else, it is a business — a profitable one — and we are the commodities that everyone is after.
 There are currently approximately 25,000 foreign English teachers in South Korea, and the government has introduced plans to bring in more teachers, making it one of the world’s largest employers of Western English as a Second Language (ESL) instructors.

 Why choose South Korea over all of the other countries that hire foreign English teachers?